Kreidl/jenkinstest/README.md

 Docker and Docker-compose (Anchore container) installed<br/>
 Add the docker installation and username/password config for dockerregistry and also the url for dockerregistry (atm it is dockerhub)

+The repo on dockerhub should be public

+If there is this error: Cannot autolaunch D-Bus without X11 $DISPLAY
+Use: sudo apt-get remove -y golang-docker-credential-helpers

 anchore docker container installed (https://github.com/anchore/anchore-cli)<br/>

 For Anchore container use these two commands: